truongsonghiep/journey-to-the-west/chapter_001.md

 He left the mount and rode the raft to catch fair wind:
 He drifted across the sea to seek immortals‟ way, Determined in heart and mind to achieve great things.
-It‟s his lot, his portion, to quit earthly zeals:
+It's his lot, his portion, to quit earthly zeals:
 Calm and carefree, he‟ll face a lofty sage.
 He‟d meet, I think, a true, discerning friend:
 The source disclosed, all dharma will be known.